bigsteve/MapSelection/README.md

 ## Synopsis

-JavaScript application for free drawing a polygon selection on a map and to creates a collection of the polygon points as geographic coordinates in gjson format.
+JavaScript application for free touch-drawing a polygon selection on a map, which creates a collection of the polygon points as geographic coordinates in gjson format.
 The code was tested and currently working with Leaflet Map distributions.
 Check the "screenshots" folder for results.

 ## Code Example